LucasSanchez82/next-manweb/README.md

 # Manweb

-Manweb est une application servant à memoriser ses lectures
+Manweb is an application for memorizing your reading mangas

 ## Run Locally